Growing up with an alcoholic parent

 So here’s mine:

 My mother and father were extraordinarily kind-hearted, compassionate people.
 But my mother, who had a traumatic childhood, was an alcoholic before I was born.
 I love my mother deeply.
 She is a wonderful person.
-Every day, I wish I could do something to take away the hundreds of pounds she carries every day.
+Every day, I wish I could do something to take away the hundreds of pounds of sadness she carries every day.
 But the effects of her alcoholism affected my sister and me terribly.

 I was born in 1982 and grew up in Dearborn, Michigan.
 The first 10 years or so of my life, I don’t remember my father being home very much.
 He worked in the evenings, mostly, and this left me with my mom as the primary parent.